Skip to main content

 If you want to immerse yourself in the world of photography, Berlin offers you a veritable Eldorado of photography workshops - all year round, indoors and outdoors, for beginners or advanced photographers.

-It is always worth looking out for the accompanying programme of exhibitions in the city, for example from C/O Berlin, which specialises in photography as an exhibition venue, from the Helmut Newton Foundation or from the German Museum of Technology.
+It's always worth looking out for the accompanying programme of exhibitions in the city, for example at C/O Berlin, an exhibition venue specialising in photography, the Helmut Newton Foundation or the German Museum of Technology.
 The wonderful thing about photography is the combination of creativity and technology, which - in the case of analogue photography, for example - you can master with the help of a course.

 Photo workshops in Berlin: